Continual Learning for Instruction Following from Realtime Feedback: Continual Learning

 where $c(\cdot)$ computes a clipped inverse propensity scoring (IPS) coefficient of the policy gradient~\cite{HorvitzThompson:1952}, and $\theta_{\round'}$ are parameters with which the examples in $\dataset_{\round'}$ were generated.
 IPS is commonly used for debiasing policies during off-policy learning.
 We also use IPS to avoid the problem of exploding gradients while training on negative examples ($\reward < 0$)~\cite{kojima:21}.
 We clip the value of the IPS coefficient to a maximum of 1 to avoid overfitting on positive examples~\cite{Gao:22simulating}.
-We perform gradient updates across batches of training examples.
-We update parameters with $\theta \gets \theta + \mu \system{Adam}(\mathbb{E}(\nabla \mathcal{L}_\theta))$, where $\mu$ is the learning rate and $\mathbb{E}$ computes an expectation of the gradient using items in a training batch.